 - And ventilated seats,

 It is loaded.
-It is a long list so let’s take a look at all the features I’ve mentioned and what else you get with the Kia sonet.
+It is a long list so let’s look at all the features I’ve mentioned and what else you get with the Kia Sonet.

 FEATURES KIA SONET GTX+

 - Remote engine start

 - Voice assistant

 - Seven speaker Bose sound system

 - Auto climate control